nmitsou/CarND-Behavioral-Cloning-P3/README.md

 ## Training of the network

-I trained the network with different number of epochs and batch sizes.
+I trained the network with 28863 training images and 1203 validation images.
-I finally selected 150 as batch size.
+After experimenting, I selected 150 as batch size.
 For epoch number, I draw the below graph and found that after 12 epochs the network started probably to overfit.
 So, I used 12 epochs.

 ![png](images/mean_squared_error.png)